larissamato/poo-activities/README.md

+# POO activities
-Here are some activities developed at the college.
+This repository is for activities delivered at the college.
+These are just exercises and explanations of OOP material.